 A Team Dedicated to International Students

-In order to support you with your university exchange plans, we have created the International Relations Office.
-Our team will advise you during your stay in Strasbourg and help you find your place in your new academic, social, and cultural environment.
+Our International Relations Office is there to support you with your university exchange plans.
+Our team will advise you during your stay in Strasbourg and help you settle into your new academic, social, and cultural environment.

 Building B, office B109